The spirit bottle anatomy

 Closures: The final element

-In Europe, the most common finish for spirits bottles is the bar‑top (T‑top), which is designed to hold cork or synthetic stoppers with decorative tops.
-This finish is widely used for whiskey, rum, brandy, and premium vodka because it conveys tradition and quality.
+• Bar‑top (T‑top): In Europe, the most common finish for spirits bottles is the bar‑top (T‑top), which is designed to hold cork or synthetic stoppers with decorative tops.
+Conveying tradition and quality, this finish is widely used for whiskey, rum, brandy and premium vodka.

-Screw-thread closures are also common, especially for vodka and mass‑market spirits, since they work with aluminium or plastic screw caps that are practical, secure, and cost‑effective.
+• Screw‑thread: Screw-thread closures are also common, especially for vodka and mass‑market spirits, since they work with aluminium or plastic screw caps that are practical, secure and cost‑effective.

 For which topic are you looking for a contact person?